cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 ### Creating many implementations from a single model

-The same model can be used to create drivers for, and test, many different implementations of the system in any language, environment ect
+The same model can be used to create drivers for, and test, many different implementations of the system in any language, environment etc

 ## Comparison to Model Based Testing